 QuickBooks is perfect if you’re a small retail store selling hats and t-shirts, or even a “simple” manufacturing business assembling widgets.
 The difference is that breweries manufacture items classified as food and beverages, which poses a whole host of additional traceability complications and accountability issues.
 Even QuickBooks Manufacturing is insufficient for what you need to effectively track all the different production processes.

 Before you continue down the rabbit hole with QuickBooks, there are a few things you should know about bookkeeping software.
 Here are our top five reasons why QuickBooks is a bad long-term software option for growing craft breweries:

 1. Prone to Data Corruption:

 Believe it or not, your QuickBooks data is often susceptible and prone to frequent data corruption.
-If your QuickBooks data file is large or you have multiple users in QuickBooks simultaneously, QuickBooks is not going to be able to keep up with all the read and write requests to your database.
+If your QuickBooks data file is large or you have multiple users in QuickBooks simultaneously, the software isn’t going to be able to keep up with all the read and write requests to your database.
 The end result is a corrupted file.
-Not everyone will encounter this unfortunate data corruption scenario, but it’s not nearly as rare as you might think.
+Not everyone will encounter this unfortunate data corruption scenario, but it’s not as rare as you might think.

 2. Lack of Granular Tracking

 What happens when your SKU count grows exponentially?
 If your product has ingredients, packaging, or production processes, QuickBooks was not designed to handle how your business operates.
 OrchestratedBEER’s traceability syncs up your data real time, as it’s being populated, while you go about your daily activities in the system.
 Read more about traceability for TTB Reporting in our Blog: TTB Reports: How much time are you spending?